-South Tyrol Guide: Sightseeing, Hotel, Restaurant & Shopping Highlights, (please click on the title for additional information or to purchase), by Christina Taylor, published in 2015.
-Available through Amazon as a paperback, price: $12.95 or Kindle book, price: $3.99, (click here for Kindle book link).
+South Tyrol Guide: Sightseeing, Hotel, Restaurant & Shopping Highlights, (please click on the title for additional information or to purchase – paid link), by Christina Taylor, published 2015.
+Available as Paperback: $12.95.

 Amazon description: South Tyrol in Italy lies in the heart of the majestic Dolomite mountain range in the Southern Alps.
 The region has an interesting mixture of Italian, Austrian and German culture and this multi-cultural identity remains a large part of its fascination.
 In winter, South Tyrol becomes a popular ski region, and its resorts are more family-friendly and nurturing than the glamorous, yet somewhat competitive slopes of the French Alps.
 You can bring your kids to South Tyrol for their first ski trip and to help build their confidence on the slopes.

 Information includes: South Tyrol culture, location and orientation, climate and when to visit, and sightseeing highlights such as the South Tyrol Museum of Archaeology, Messner Mountain Museum, Castel Trostburg, Trauttmansdorff Castle, Abbey of Neustift, and Stelvio National Park.
 Also incuded are recommendations for the budget traveler, places to stay, farm holidays, places to eat, places to shop and Christmas Markets.